 Since elevators should not be used for evacuation during an emergency, persons with mobility impairments need assistance evacuating.
 Individuals who can walk may be able to evacuate themselves.
 Walk with the person to provide assistance if necessary.
 Evacuating individuals who are not able to walk is much more complicated.
 If there is no immediate danger, take the individual to the nearest "area of refuge" on their floor.
-Whenever possible, someone should remain with the person while another individual exits the building and notifies emergency personnel of the mobility impaired person's exact location" area of refuge."
+Whenever possible, someone should remain with the person while another individual exits the building and notifies emergency personnel of the mobility impaired person's exact "area of refuge" location.

 Only in situations of extreme and immediate danger should you try to evacuate a wheelchair user yourself.
 The person with the disability is the best authority on how he/she should be moved.
 Ask before you move someone.
 While it is best to let professional emergency personnel conduct the evacuation, a person with a mobility impairment can be carried by two people who have interlocked their arms to form a 'chair' or by carrying the person in a sturdy office chair.
-During working hours Emergency Coordinators will direct and assist in the evacuation needs of your building.

-Areas of Refuge Evacuation Plan:
+Areas of Refuge Evacuation Plan